What is Peer Health Advocates?

 Peer Health Advocates (PHA) is a peer-to-peer volunteer organization committed to enhancing the health of the OSU community through outreach events.

 PHA volunteers conduct campus activities designed to raise awareness about college health issues and promote healthy behavior choices among our peers.
 Past events and projects have included awareness of safer sex behaviors, HIV/AIDS, impact of stress, alcohol and substance abuse, and other health related issues.
+Volunteers also collaborate with other campus groups on events, attend weekly volunteer meetings, and engage in skill/team building activities.

 Students involved with PHA are rewarded with opportunities to grow in their leadership potential, and are involved with meaningful opportunities to make a difference within the OSU community.